opnfv/armband/README.md

 The standard workflow should look as follows:

 1. Clone the repository.
 All the sub-projects are registered as submodules,
-2. Apply patches from `patches/*` to respective submodules via `make patches-import`,
+2. Apply patches from `patches/sub-project/*` to respective submodules via `make patches-import`.
+This will result in creation of a tag `armband-workbench-root` at the `HEAD` of the submodule and creation of a new branch `armband-workbench` which will hold all the armband related work.
+Then each patch is applied on this new branch with `git-am`.
-3. Modify sub-projects for whatever you need
+3. Modify sub-projects for whatever you need.
+Commit your changes when you want them taken into account in the build.
-4. Temporarily commit patches with `make patches-commit`
-5. Build with `make build`
+4. Build with `make build`
+5. Re-create patches via `make patches-export`.
+Each commit on `armband-workbench` branch of each subproject will be exported to the `patches/subproject/` via `git format-patch`.
+Remember to commit them!
-6. Revert patches from commited state with `make patches-uncommit`
+6. Clean workbench branches and tags with `make submodules-clean`.
-4. Re-create patches via `make patches-export`

 Sub-projects
 ------------